adam-mcdaniel/cable-lang-cxx/README.md

 cablelang is a very high level programming language that compiles to C++.

-To install for MacOS run this command.
+To install for *nix run this command.

 ```bash
 curl -sSf https://raw.githubusercontent.com/adam-mcdaniel/cable-lang-cxx/master/install-unix.sh | sh